Catch up on Leesa’s previous travel tale here.

 Be sure to check out our travel resources section to see what some of our other travelers are saying about Paris.

-Tune in next time for the final Paris travel tale.
+Tune in next time for the final travel tale about touring Paris by night.